Back to Blog

 const app = express()

-// ⚠️ This route must use raw body middleware — NOT express.json()
+// ⚠️ Route-specific raw body — must come BEFORE express.json()

 app.post(